 We support the work of emerging artists who are creating areas of opportunity, both inside communities and within an individual’s understanding of the world.
 We encourage artistic research into and exploration of subject, place, material, environment, and climate – both literal and cultural.
 We support students as they challenge preconceived notions about visual culture, borders, and how spaces are delineated.
 Through an interdisciplinary approach to art-making, the program considers how we engage the material and social worlds of our respective environments, from personal, to political, to planetary.

-The low residency format of the MFA-IA includes intensive residency periods housed on SNU’s campus in Lake Tahoe.
+The low residency format of the MFA-IA includes intensive residency periods housed in Incline Village at Lake Tahoe.
 While off campus, students work full time in their home studios and utilize virtual studio and seminar platforms, combined with personalized mentoring.
 The faculty consists of a dynamic group of renowned contemporary artists, teachers, and visiting scholars.

-Sierra Nevada University’s MFA-IA program is committed to creating and sustaining an academic environment in which students, faculty, and staff can study and work in an open atmosphere, unhampered by discrimination or harassment of any kind.
-Sierra Nevada University is committed to creating and maintaining an environment that promises diversity and tolerance in all areas of employment, education, and access to its educational, artistic, or cultural activities.
-Sierra Nevada University does not discriminate on the basis of age, race, color, creed, gender (including gender identity and expression), pregnancy, sexual orientation, religion, religious practices, mental or physical disability, national or ethnic origin, citizenship status, veteran status, marital or partnership status, or any other legally protected status.
+The MFA-IA program is committed to creating and sustaining an academic environment in which students, faculty, and staff can study and work in an open atmosphere, unhampered by discrimination or harassment of any kind.
+We are committed to creating and maintaining an environment that promises diversity and tolerance in all areas of employment, education, and access to its educational, artistic, or cultural activities.
+The University does not discriminate on the basis of age, race, color, creed, gender (including gender identity and expression), pregnancy, sexual orientation, religion, religious practices, mental or physical disability, national or ethnic origin, citizenship status, veteran status, marital or partnership status, or any other legally protected status.